 Philosophy is the fundamental study of knowledge, existence, and reasoning.
 Online philosophy degrees are available at the associate, bachelor's, master's, doctoral, and certificate levels.
 Philosophy students are trained to become better thinkers through reading and comprehending complex material on different philosophical concepts.
 They also take classes in critical thinking, writing, ethics, and communication.
 It is recommended that students in a liberal arts discipline like philosophy pursue internships or other practical experiences to help them transition into a career after graduation.

 The completion of an online philosophy degree indicates to employers that a student can approach problem-solving in a creative way.
 Philosophy programs often prepare students for various careers in law, healthcare administration, business, and education.
 Read on for our list of the best online colleges offering bachelor's in philosophy degrees, which ranks programs based on tuition rates and alumni salaries provided by PayScale.
-Then, continue reading for information about accreditation and answers to frequently asked questions.

 2020 Best Online Colleges Offering Bachelor's in Philosophy Degrees